 - Coordinating between member institutions and linking with relevant professional bodies

-There are 34 university departments making up the membership of CHES.
-Our accreditation scheme covers 54 individual degree programmes across the majority of our member institutions.
+There are 44 university and further education departments making up the membership of CHES.
+Our accreditation scheme covers 75 individual degree programmes across 26 of our member institutions.
 New members are welcome, and are not restricted to the Higher Education, nor environmental sciences.
 Please refer to our membership pages for details.

 The Committee has produced a fact sheet relating to the new requirements for HEIs across the UK to produce Key Information Sheets (KIS) from 2012/13.
 The document outlines the importance for our members to gain accreditation during the current period.